rosysalt/benchmarking-web-framework/README.md

 - POST

 All the web framework are tested against 3 tasks.
 And to make the result fair, each task is run 10 times for each web framework.

+The estimated run time is 8 frameworks x 3 tasks x 10 repetitions x 13 seconds each ~ 3120 seconds ~ 52 minutes

 ### Results